Ebb and Flow

 The house just barely outlived my uncle, who was born in 1938--the same year the house was built.
 It did its job and now will become a memory, aided by photographs spanning seventy years.

 The land my Grandparents first saw remains much the way it looked when they drove down that first time.
-We've placed the woodlands in a forest conservation plan and the trails and paths have been reopened; the fruit trees my uncle planted have been pruned, and the trash has been picked up along the shoreline--at least until the next tide, when more debris will most assuredly wash up onto the beach for us to clean.
+We've placed the woodlands in a forest conservation program and the trails and paths have been reopened; the fruit trees my uncle planted have been pruned, and the trash has been picked up along the shoreline--at least until the next tide, when more debris will most assuredly wash up onto the beach for us to clean.

 There is something poetic about the ebb and flow of the bay tides.
 It reminds you of your place in the world and reminds you that no matter how you try, there are some things you can never control.